mgord9518/squashfuse-zig/test/README.md

 # Simple SquashFS images for testing

-`tree` is a directory containing a filesystem tree containing assorted directories and files.
-It is built into several SquashFS images with different compression algos
+To test squashfuse-zig functionality, first run `make_images.sh`, which will generate test SquashFS images for different compression algos.

-The AAA... file is 255 chars long
+After, `zig build test` will ensure everything is working as intended